|

 Keywords: Antioxidant defense system; NADPH oxidase; Pluchea indica; Reactive oxygen species (ROS); Water deficit.

-Abbreviations: APX, Ascorbate peroxidase; AsA, Ascorbate; CAT, Catalase; DPI, Diphenylene iodonium; DTT, Dithiothreitol; GR, Glutathione reductase; GSH, reduced Glutathione; GSSG, oxidized Glutathione; H2O2, Hydrogen peroxide; HO-, Hydroxyl radical; NADPH, Reduced nicotinamide adenine dinucleotide phosphate; MDA, Malondialdehyde; O21, Singlet oxygen; O2-Peroxide; O2-, Superoxide radical; PEG, Polyethylene glycol; POX, Peroxidase; ROS, Reactive oxygen species; SOD, Superoxide dimutase; TCA, Trichloroacetic acid; TTC, 2,3,5-Triphenyltetrazolium chloride.
+Abbreviations: APX, Ascorbate peroxidase; AsA, Ascorbate; CAT, Catalase; DPI, Diphenylene iodonium; DTT, Dithiothreitol; GR, Glutathione reductase; GSH, reduced Glutathione; GSSG, oxidized Glutathione; H2O2, Hydrogen peroxide; HO-, Hydroxyl radical; NADPH, Reduced nicotinamide adenine dinucleotide phosphate; MDA, Malondialdehyde; O21, Singlet oxygen; O2-, Peroxide; O2-, Superoxide radical; PEG, Polyethylene glycol; POX, Peroxidase; ROS, Reactive oxygen species; SOD, Superoxide dimutase; TCA, Trichloroacetic acid; TTC, 2,3,5-Triphenyltetrazolium chloride.

 INTRODUCTION